kiteserpent/uniquecrops/README.md

 Fixes
 * **Fixed crash when Collis seeds grow at y256+.**
 * **Fixed crash when Fossura operates without a chest above it.**
-* Standardized drops for mature vs. immature crops.
+* Standardized drops for mature vs. immature crops, and made extra seeds consistent between right- and left-clicking.
 * Harvest Trap particle appearance and duration fixed (crudely).
 Also can't waste bait on it.
 * Collecting a Dark Block leaves Bedrock behind based on the dimension's lower build limit instead of a fixed height (needed for taller Overworld — Petramia planting rules already did this).
 * Mary Jane correctly only drops Cinderleaf if you're on fire.
-Also removed a secret extra harvest restriction.
+Removed a secret extra harvest restriction.
+ONLY bonemealable with Blaze Powder now, and the powder gets consumed.
+* Knowledge crops only read one book per growth tick instead of using up all of them.

 Personal Tweaks
 * Musica crop can now drop any disc on a full harvest too, not just on right-clicks.
 Added Otherside disc.
 Also grows slower, but multiples can grow from one Note Block.